 What Is The Best UV Light For Plants?

 For the best results, make sure you provide your plants a high-quality UV grow light.

-There are even ceramic (CMH) grow lights which emit UV light, along with some double ended (DE) bulbs.
+There are even ceramic (CMH) grow lights that emit UV light, along with some double-ended (DE) bulbs.